confluentinc/demo-trust/demo.md

 ## Need Help?
 We've Got Your Back

-1. show support portal (click on liferaft icon in top right)
+1. Show support portal (click on liferaft icon in top right)

     > If you need help at any point along the way, you can reach our world-class support staff easily.
 Here is the support portal with knowledge base articles, and here you can file a ticket.
 We have over 3 million hours of expertise helping customers along their journey to set their data in motion.